openstack/ironic/doc/source/admin/fast-track.rst

    side that may prevent agent heartbeats from being registered.

-   For example, converting a large image to the raw format may take long enough to reach the fast track timeout.
+   For example, converting a large image to the raw format may take long enough to reach the fast-track timeout.
 In this case, you can either :ref:`use raw images <stream_raw_images>` or move the conversion to the agent side with:

    .. code-block:: ini